PIRE Research Project and Cultural Engagement Program

 About the City

 A valid passport is required to participate in this program.
-Insert information regarding Visa or Residence Permit More information regarding the visa application process is available upon acceptance to the program.
+U.S. citizens can acquire their visa upon entry to Taiwan.
+Citizens of other nations should inquire about requirements with the Consulate of their home country in New York City.
+PIRE-funded participants must be U.S. citizens or permanent residents.
+More information regarding the visa application process is available upon acceptance to the program.

 Applications become available online one semester before the program start date, based on the following timeline: